Why choose a 3 year fixed rate mortgage?

 If you are not sure about how much you could potentially save by taking a 3 year fixed mortgage out, you can always get your mortgage broker to run some calculations for you.
 Even if interest rates didn’t rise over the next 3 years, there is still likely to be a saving over a 2 year fixed rate mortgage just from the different between the discounted rated and the standard variable rate in the third year of the mortgage.

-What is the LTV of 3 year fixed rate mortgages?
+What is the LTV of 3 year fixed rate deals?

-In order to qualify for the most attractive deals with the lowest interest rates you will need between a 30% and 40% deposit, or 70% and 60% loan to value.
+In order to qualify for the most attractive deals with the lowest interest rates you will need between a 30% and 40% deposit.
 However if you don’t have this size of deposit there are still good deals available for people who have down to a 10% deposit.
 Obviously the bigger your deposit the better the deal you can get.

-You will also find that if you do have a low LTV that the interest rates available for a 3 year fixed rate mortgage are very similar to those for 2 year fixed rate mortgages, which means that you would definitely save money over the fixed period of the mortgage compared to taking out a two year fixed rate mortgage.
-Even if you were to remortgage after a 2 year fixed rate mortgage to then go onto another fixed rate, there are fees involved and often to get the best interest rates, you pay the higher fees.
+You will also find that if you do have a low LTV that the interest rates available for a 3 year fixed rate mortgage are very similar to those for 2 year fixed rate mortgages, which means that you would definitely save money over the fixed period of the mortgage compared to taking out a two year fixed rate.
+Even if you were to remortgage after a 2 year fixed deal to then go onto another fixed rate, there are fees involved and often to get the best interest rates, you pay the higher fees.